2016 North Indian Ocean cyclone season

 The 2016 North Indian Ocean cyclone season was an event in the annual cycle of tropical cyclone formation.
 It was the deadliest season since 2010, killing more than 400 people.
-The season was an average one, seeing four named storms, with one further intensifying into a very severe cyclonic storm.
-The first named storm, Roanu, developed on 19 May while the season's last named storm, Vardah, dissipated on 18 December.
+The season was a below-average one, seeing four named storms, with one further intensifying into a very severe cyclonic storm.
+The first named storm, Roanu, developed on 19 May, while the season's last named storm, Vardah, dissipated on 13 December..
 The North Indian Ocean cyclone season has no official bounds, but cyclones tend to form between April and December, with the two peaks in May and November.
-These dates conventionally delimit the period of each year when most tropical cyclones form in the northern Indian Ocean.
+These dates conventionally delimit the period of each year when most tropical cyclones form in the northern Indian Ocean, although the cyclone season officially spans the entire calendar year.

 The scope of this article is limited to the Indian Ocean in the Northern Hemisphere, east of the Horn of Africa and west of the Malay Peninsula.
 There are two main seas in the North Indian Ocean — the Arabian Sea to the west of the Indian subcontinent, abbreviated ARB by the India Meteorological Department (IMD); and the Bay of Bengal to the east, abbreviated BOB by the IMD.
 The systems that form over land are abbreviated as LAND.
 The official Regional Specialized Meteorological Centre in this basin is the IMD, while the Joint Typhoon Warning Center releases unofficial advisories.
 On average, three to four cyclonic storms form in this basin every season.